Towards Revealing the Effectiveness of Small-Scale Fine-tuning in R1-style Reinforcement Learning: Discussion and Conclusion

-\textbf{Limitations and future directions}: This study presents several limitations.
+\textbf{Limitations}: This study has several limitations.
 Firstly, linearized sample effect may not be able to fully explain the non-linear effect in SFT and RL.
+Re-distilled model still has minor but not zero performance gap compared with RL-trained policy.
 Secondly, re-distillation is a post-hoc method which requires RL-trained policy.
 It remains a problem to select effective samples before SFT or RL.
-Future research can leverage more advanced method to overcome the limitation of linearized sample effect.
+Thirdly, our experiments are based on small LLMs(1.5B and 3B).
+The effectiveness of re-distillation is unknown on large LLMs or large scale RL with more steps.

-\textbf{Conclusion}: In this work, we investigate the mechanisms behind R1-style Reinforcement Learning (RL) and demonstrate that small-scale Supervised Fine-Tuning (SFT) can achieve comparable performance to RL when using specific dataset.
-Theoretical and empirical analysis reveal that sample effect is a key indicator of model improvement, explaining why RL-trained policies yield effective distillation data.
-This work not only explained the success of R1-style RL but also provides a practical framework for improving data efficiency in LLM fine-tuning.
+\textbf{Conclusion}: This work explained the success of R1-style RL.
+We investigate the mechanisms behind R1-style Reinforcement Learning (RL) and demonstrate that small-scale Supervised Fine-Tuning (SFT) can achieve comparable performance to RL.
+Our method is generalizable on different datasets and models.
+Theoretical and empirical analysis reveal that sample effect is a key indicator of model improvement, explaining why RL-trained policies can generate effective distillation data.